corrode/corrode.github.io/content/blog/simple/index.md

 The first version was built by a staff engineer who wanted to make the system "flexible and extensible."
 The second was written by a junior developer who just needed to parse a CSV file.
-Turns out there never once needed to parse anything other than CSV files.
+Turns out there was never once a need to parse anything other than CSV files.

 The lesson is that the path to complexity is paved with good intentions.
 A series of individually perfectly reasonable decisions can lead to an overly complex, unmaintainable system.